 What do judges do?

 Judges' duties vary according to the type of competition.
 Judges in the Mock Trial Competitions will have the opportunity to make rulings on motions in limine and objections.
-Appellate Advocacy judges can pepper competitors with questions, while Contracts/Mediation Competition judges generally assume more of a "spectator" role.
+Appellate Advocacy judges can pepper competitors with questions, while Negotiation Competition judges generally assume more of a "spectator" role.

 Judges are provided with bench briefs and/or background information prior to their judging commitments.
 They also receive detailed scoring criteria and information on the competition rules.
 We do not ask judges to score written student materials; volunteer judges are involved only in the oral rounds of competitions.